 - After clicking Delimited, enter the character that you want to use as your separator.
 For this case, we’ll enter the “@” symbol.
 Check the “Other” box, enter the symbol and click Next.

 - See the preview, click on Finish, and watch the magic happen.

-Another great, common use case for this?
+Another great use case?
 Separating full names into first & last name columns, using the spacebar key as your delimiter.

 The Solution: Find & Replace